dashxhq/dashx-js/examples/react-native/readme.md

 ## Setting up developement environment

-- Make sure you have `node` and `watchman` installed on your system, if not run these commands to install both
+- Make sure you have `node` and `watchman` installed on your system, if not run these commands to install both.

 ```sh
 brew install node